abhishek-mandavi/LMS-Website/README.md

 STRIPE_SECRET_KEY = ''
 STRIPE_WEBHOOK_SECRET = ''

--Create a .env file in the frontend directory and add:
+- Create a .env file in the frontend directory and add: